Drugs and Alcohol, the Real Orientation

 Never Mix The Grape And The Grain

-This means "don't mix drinking wine (grape-derived) and drinking beer or whiskey (grain derived)."
 Mixing is generally considered to be a good way to make sure you'll be puking at some point later in the night.
 This is generally true - the more variety in what you drink in a given session, the more you're likely to run into problems.
-Brandy, for example, is fruit-based, but I'd lump it in with the "grape" category.
+Brandy, for example, is fruit-based, so I'd lump it in with the "grape" category.

 Cheap Booze Tends To Mean Worse Hangovers

-Remember what I said about congeners?
-They tend to be worse in cheaper booze, primarily because of the same reasons the booze is cheaper - cheaper ingredients, cheaper quality control in the production process which leads to more of the contaminants that lead to worse hangovers.
+Congeners tend to be worse in cheaper booze, primarily because of the same reasons the booze is cheaper - cheaper ingredients, cheaper quality control in the production process, which leads to more of the contaminants that lead to worse hangovers.

 This article gets into the chemistry pretty well: